04 Nov Lessons Learned: Smoke Alarms Save Lives

-Smoke alarms save lives!
-Take time out this weekend to test your alarm and change the batteries.
-Daylight savings is a great time to not only set back your clocks, but also time to test your smoke alarms and change the batteries.
+Smoke alarms save lives.
+Take a few minutes this weekend to test your smoke alarm and change its batteries.
+Daylight Saving Time is a great time to not only set back your clocks, but to also check on your smoke alarms.
 According to the National Fire Protection Association (NFPA), three out of every five home fire deaths resulted from fires in homes with no smoke alarms or no working smoke alarms.
 When smoke alarms should have worked but failed to operate, it is usually because batteries were missing, disconnected, or dead.

 The NFPA provides the following guidelines around smoke alarms:

 - Test smoke alarms at least once a month using the test button.